This article is for Australian Dealerships that adhere to the Notional Input Tax Credit (NITC) requirement

 This may also includes trade-in units on deals where the customer is receiving the benefit of a tax credit for the trade-in but the Dealership is not claiming the tax credit (or the input tax credit on the trade in) until that trade-in unit is later sold

-GL accounts involved in NITC entries
+General Ledger accounts involved in NITC entries

 • GST on purchases